razmat145/envr/README.md

 })().catch(console.error);
 ```

-Note: in case the environment is invalid, `envr` will throw `error`s in the order of validation/type description (fail-fast)
+Note: in case the environment is invalid, `envrr` will throw `error`s in the order of validation/type description (fail-fast)

 ### API tldr;

-- `initialize` - used to initialise `envr`
+- `initialize` - used to initialise `envrr`
 - `getEnv` - used to get the whole loaded environment
 - `has` - checks whether a json path (e.g. `nesting.key.otherKey`) to an environment variable exists
 - `get` - used to get specific env variable values